oasisprotocol/old-docs/src/operators/the-quest-rules.md

 ### Current Challenges

 * **May Availability Challenge:** Availability is a measure of how well a node operator is performing.
-The May competition will run from May 11 to June 4.
+The May competition runs from May 11 to June 4.

   For May, we define